lsst-dm/dmtn-256/index.rst

     The estimated SNR from PSF weighted sum of the variance plane as a function of the SNR that the pipeline assigns.
 This plot is only possible for the found fakes, as the lost fake sample has no SNR estimation from the pipeline.

-Our estimation of SNR is not in agreement with the reported SNR from the pipeline and instead we can use a different proxy SNR (heare after Model SNR), by modelling the uncertainties as done previously in other works such as `Sanchez et al 2022`_.
+Our estimation of SNR is not in agreement with the reported SNR from the pipeline and instead we can use a different proxy SNR (here after Model SNR), by modelling the uncertainties as done previously in other works such as `Sanchez et al 2022`_.

 .. _Sanchez et al 2022: https://ui.adsabs.harvard.edu/link_gateway/2022ApJ...934...96S/doi:10.3847/1538-4357/ac7a37

 To predict the SNR for a given point source of magnitude :math:`m` we first convert the magnitude value to flux in nanoJansky units, and make use of the calibration to obtain the pixel count values directly.
 Next we use the image variance plane to obtain a median variance estimate around the object :math:`\sigma_{sky}`, and multiply this with the noise-equivalent area given by the factor :math:`[\sum \rm{PSF}^2]^{-1}`.
-Additional terms in the variance that we include are the zeropoint calibration error and the flux count variance (following a Poisson distribution law).
+Additional terms in the variance that we include are the zero-point calibration error and the flux count variance (following a Poisson distribution law).

 The obtained calculated SNR values are close to the pipeline SNR, but not exactly equal.
-In the folowing :ref:`figure <fig-snr-model-vs-snrflavors>` we find that the distributions do not agree completely, but do follow a similar shape profile.
+In the following :ref:`figure <fig-snr-model-vs-snrflavors>` we find that the distributions do not agree completely, but do follow a similar shape profile.

 .. figure:: /_static/figures/snr_model_vs_snrflavors.png
     :name: fig-snr-model-vs-snrflavors